 We were able to obtain a settlement for a minor that sustained permanent internal injuries stemming from a single car accident.
 The minor’s future medical care was taken care of as a result of the settlement.

-34-yeard old woman arrives at hospital for scheduled cesarean section.
+A 34-year old woman arrives at a hospital for a scheduled cesarean section.
 Multiple attempts were made to administer a spinal anesthetic, Duramorph 0.2 mg, via a #22 gauge seven inch needle (spinal anesthesia needle should have a maximum length of 5″) into Plaintiff’s back while she was in a sitting position.
-During this procedure the doctor perforates woman’s splenic artery.
-From 7:10 a.m. until 2:58 p.m., when she was pronounced dead, she hemorrhaged from what was later found to be a through and through puncture of her splenic artery inflicted by the seven inch needle used by doctor at the wrong location.
+During this procedure the doctor perforated the woman’s splenic artery.
+From 7:10 a.m. until 2:58 p.m., when she was pronounced dead, she hemorrhaged from what was later found to be a through and through puncture of her splenic artery inflicted by the seven inch needle used by the doctor at the wrong location.
 An autopsy performed found the cause of death to be hypovolemic shock caused by massive internal hemorrhage as a result of an iatrogenically induced proximal splenic artery perforation.

-45-year old man falls 14 feet from a ladder in his garage and sustained several injuries, including two skull fractures.
+A 45-year old man fell 14 feet from a ladder in his garage and sustained several injuries, including two skull fractures.
 He was taken to Defendant Hospital, seen by a neurosurgeon, and admitted.
 He died unexpectedly six days later.
 Plaintiff died from hydrocephalus and raised intracranial pressure due to meningitis that developed during treatment of multiple injuries.
-The hydrocephalus developed sometime between October 14th and October 18 th, 2008.
-If Defendant Hospital had conducted a CT head scan early on the 18 th, when the Plaintiff complained of a severe headache, and the nurses noted Plaintiff’s confusion and mental changes, it is more likely than not that the hydrocephalus would have been seen.
+The hydrocephalus developed sometime between October 14th and October 18th, 2008.
+If Defendant Hospital had conducted a CT head scan early on the 18th, when the Plaintiff complained of a severe headache, and the nurses noted Plaintiff’s confusion and mental changes — it is more likely than not that the hydrocephalus would have been seen.
 A constant ventricular drain could have been inserted to prevent his brain death.